sernat243/My-Portfolio/README.md

 # Portfolio Website

-Welcome to my portfolio website!
+Welcome to my [Portfolio Website](https://sernat243.github.io/My-Portfolio/)!
 This webpage showcases my journey as a coding student and features various sections to provide insights into my background, work, contact information, and resume.

 ## Table of Contents
 - [About Me](#about-me)